codefresh-support/codefresh-support-package/README.md

 ## Exit Codes

 - 10 - Failed to get codefresh credentials.
 Please set the enviroment variables (CF_API_KEY and CF_BASE_URL) or make sure you have a valid codefresh config file.
+- 20 - Failed to Create Demo Pipeline / Project or Failed to run Demo Pipeline.
+- 30 - Failed to Delete Demo Pipeline / Project